-Jalview can automatically determine which structures are associated with a sequence, if that sequence has an ID from a public database such as Uniprot.
-Right-click on any sequence ID and select $\langle Sequence\ ID \rangle \Rightarrow Associate\ Structure\ with\ Sequence \Rightarrow\ Discover\ PDB\ IDs$ from the context menu (where $\langle Sequence\ ID \rangle$ is the ID of the sequence on which you clicked) (Figure 2.1).
+Jalview can automatically determine which structures are associated with a sequence if that sequence has an ID from a public database that contains cross-references to the PDB, such as Uniprot.
+Right-click on any sequence ID and select $\langle Sequence ID \rangle \Rightarrow Associate Structure with Sequence \Rightarrow Discover PDB IDs from the context menu (where <math>\langle Sequence ID \rangle$ is the ID of the sequence on which you clicked) (Figure 2.1).
 Jalview will attempt to associate the sequence with a Uniprot sequence and from there discover any associated PDB structures.
 This takes a few seconds and applies to all sequences in the alignment which have valid Uniprot IDs.
-On moving the cursor over the sequence ID the tool tip now shows the Uniprot ID and any associated PDB structures.
+On moving the cursor over the sequence ID the tool tip3 now shows the Uniprot ID and any associated PDB structures.